kovbal/faceguard/README.md

 License
 -------------

-Our application is licensed under the BSD license as it is stated in [LICENSE.TXT](LICENSE.TXT).
+Our application is licensed under the BSD license as it is stated in [LICENSE.txt](LICENSE.txt).